John A. Rogers: Awards and achievements

 Rogers' research deals with nano and molecular scale fabrication, materials, and patterning techniques for electronic and photonic devices, lately with a strong emphasis on bio-integrated and bio-inspired systems.
 He has published ~1000 papers (~250,000 citations, per Google Scholar), and is an inventor on over 100 patents and patent applications, more than 50 of which are licensed or in current use.
-More than 160 former PhD students and postdoctoral fellows from his group are now in faculty positions at some of the most competitive institutions in the world - Stanford, MIT, Northwestern, Duke, Dartmouth, Univ.
+More than 160 former PhD students and postdoctoral fellows from his group are now in faculty positions at some of the most competitive institutions in the world: Stanford, MIT, Northwestern, Duke, Dartmouth, Univ.
 Illinois, Georgia Tech, Univ Southern Calif, Penn State, Texas A&M Univ, Purdue Univ, NCSU and many others in the US; TU Delft, ETH, Univ.
 Heidelberg and others in Europe; Tsinghua Univ, Peking Univ, USTC and many others in China; Seoul National Univ, KAIST, Yonsei Univ and many others in Korea.
 He is one of ~25 people in history to have been elected to all three US national academies—National Academy of Engineering, National Academy of Sciences and National Academy of Medicine.
-He is also a member of the Royal Society - one of three living individuals with membership in these four.
+He is also a member of the Royal Society - one of three living individuals with membership in these four academies of sciences.